Setting up & using your beach umbrella

 Make sure umbrella is dry and clean prior to storing away for extended periods of time to prevent mould from developing.

-We recommend using a protective cover when not in use to preserve the condition of the fabric.
+We highly recommend using a protective cover when not in use to preserve the condition of the canopy fabric, and protect the timber in the Sundial and Jardin umbrellas.

 Maintaining your deck chair